arhohuttunen/starter-academic/content/tutorial/junit-5-tutorial/faq/testing-private-methods/index.md

 image:
   focal_point: topleft
 ---

+{{% callout note %}}
+This article was originally posted as a blog post, but since the question was so frequently asked, I decided to make it part of the tutorial.

+This is a controversial topic.
+However, a lot of experienced developers will reply to this question with similar answers.
+{{% /callout %}}

 > What is the best way to test private methods?
 Should I use some library or use reflection?